xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/$app_types/essence.md

-Auto-generated TypeScript types for routes, pathnames, and parameters with utilities like RouteParams and LayoutParams for type-safe route handling.
+Auto-generated type utilities for routes, pathnames, and parameters in SvelteKit apps; includes Asset, RouteId, Pathname, ResolvedPathname, RouteParams, and LayoutParams.